Hearing Aid Compatibility

 Certain Hearing aids have a small, built in device which is known as a Telecoil.
 The Telecoil is for use with telephones and assistive learning devices.
 If a phone has a T-rating of T3 or T4, it meets the FCC requirements and is more likely to work better for people who use hearing aids with telecoils.
 The T4 rating is higher and better than the T3 rating.

-The Levels of Classification are as follows:
+The Levels of Functionality are as follows:

 - "Good" -Indicates the device has basic technology on entry level data speeds.